-Regional development of basic infrastructure activities, which operate as to public licenses*, is also much needed by SMEs.
+Regional development of Basic Infrastructure Activities (BIAs), which operate as to public licenses, is also much needed by SMEs.

-Let us apply a common term for a supplementing alternative to “Banking Monsters” (read: Financial Groups with several roles “under the same hat”); namely “Community Banking”.
-Massive stimulus directed to the large banks (“too big to fail”) do not seem to have been as productive as the “stealth”, continuous efforts for a. o. job creation of "Community Banking" – without any State support and stimulus.
+Let us apply a common term for supplementing alternatives to “Banking Monsters” (read: Multi-Role Financial Groups); namely “Community Banking”.
+Massive stimulus directed to the large banks (“too big to fail”) have not been as productive as the “stealth”, continuous efforts for a. o. job creation of "Community Banking" – without any State support and stimulus.

 According to FT.com - US “Community Banking” with less than 1 billion USD in Assets account for > 10% of the financial industry’s total assets, but provides 40% of the financial industry’s capital to small businesses.